Gnucash/gnucash/src/doc/sx.rst

 dialog-sxsincelast.c:  ~L1241:
 "Handle an interesting corner case of postponing or ignoring the first instance.
-We only want to incrment the counters for newly-discovered-as-to-be-created SXes."
+We only want to increment the counters for newly-discovered-as-to-be-created SXes."

 - auto-create
   - auto-create transactions can be created w/o user interaction
-    - their state is transitioned to 'created', which is not modifyable
+    - their state is transitioned to 'created', which is not modifiable

   - auto-create (+notify) transactions should be displayed, even if they are the only transactions created.